 Thingie.

 But it works and they have proof now that the industrialist is smuggling.
 Just when the cops are ready to raid the warehouse, Tommy has a hunch (huh?) that Carter is still alive.
 He begs the Colonel to give him 24 hours so that he and Skeeter can go alone on a mission to find his son.
 Skeeter is Tommy's comic relief sidekick, Robin to his Batman, a reoccurring character from the very first comic strip.
 I'm sure he has had his moments in the sun over the years, but in Sky Patrol, he pretty much just follows Tommy around and tries not to get in the way.
-The only thing rememberable about him is the running gag about his inability to pronounce "amphibian", which is actually more amusing that you might think.
+The only thing memorable about him is the running gag about his inability to pronounce "amphibian", which is actually more amusing that you might think.
 Also, it's clear from the literature that Skeeter was just as accomplished a pilot as Tommy, but while Tommy got commissioned as an officer, Skeeter is just a buck sergeant, a full 13 pay grades below him.
 If he's bitter about that, he doesn't show it.

 Skeeter.

 Tommy and Skeeter fly out to sea in an old unmarked plane, following the seaplane's course.
 They come across the smugglers' ship, what looks like a schooner, and after buzzing around it for a while, Tommy has a brilliant plan.
 He fakes the engine failing and then crash lands in the water near the ship!!!
 He's hoping the smugglers will then fish them out of the water and they'll be able to see if Carter is aboard.
 Of, course, he's assuming that a) he and Skeeter survive ditching a fragile bi-plane in rough seas, b) the smugglers take the time and effort to save them even though they shouldn't because they are doing illegal business, c) he's right and Carter is on the ship, which he has absolutely zero evidence of, and d) that he'll figure out a way to then get them all off a ship on the open sea full of armed criminals.
-[Editor Pam: Oh, well, Tommy's the hero, so according to the rules, everything is going to work out the way he wants it.
-It must be nice to be a hero.]

 Ditched.